Last Week

 A WAVE OF COMPASSION

-From the of The Rotarian
+From the April 2016 issue of The Rotarian

 What Kerstin Jeska-Thorwart remembers is the silence.
 No birds chirping, no dogs barking, no car engines revving.
 Nothing.
 “I’ve never heard such a silence before, and never since,” she says.
 “I knew something must have happened.”